-Here's an excerpt from a new novel I'm working on, entitled TALES OF A VOLKSWAGEN GYPSY.
-I hope you'll enjoy this little story from the 1970s.
+Here's an excerpt from a new novel I'm working on, entitled BELL BOTTOM GYPSY.
+I hope you'll enjoy this story from the 1970s.

 In bed on the cabin’s screened-in sleeping porch, Jessie jerked awake.
 Jarred and half asleep, she searched the inky-black darkness with wide eyes.
 Nothing but black Montana night.